Multi-User Endpoints

 session required pam_limits.so

-then, per pam_shells(8), any UEP for a user whose shell is not listed in /etc/shells will not start and the logs will have a line like:
+then, per pam_shells(8), any user endpoint process for a user whose shell is not listed in /etc/shells will not start and the logs will have a line like:

 ... (error code: 7 [PAM_AUTH_ERR]) Authentication failure